Dpdl-io/DpdlEngine/doc/Dpdl_compiler_documentation.md

 ## Dpdl

-Dpdl provides a mechanism for embedded code substitution.
-This enables an easy and straight forward way of complementing or setting  variables inside the code.
+Dpdl provides a mechanism for embedded code substitution at runtime.
+This enables an easy and straight forward way of complementing or setting  variables or code sections inside the embedded code definitions.

 ### Option settings